oracle-livelabs/apex/apex-professional-hol13/search-conf.md

     ![App Builder](images/select-search-page.png " ")

-4. Under Page Definition, Enter the following:
+4. Under Page Definition, enter/select the following:

-     - For Page Number: Enter *18*
+     - Page Number: **20**

-     - For Name: Enter **Search Customer Order Product Details**
+     - Name: **Search Customer Order Product Details**

-     - For Search Configurations: Select the search configurations to be used by this page - **Search Customer Order Products and Search Product Reviews**
+     - Search Configurations: Select both the search configurations to be used by this page - **Search Customer Order Products and Search Product Reviews**

     Click **Create Page**.

     ![App Builder](images/select-seach-conf.png " ")

-    > **Note:** _Note: In the Rendering tab, notice the page item, P18\_SEARCH and the Search Results region.
-P18\_SEARCH is the search field which enables users to submit search terms.
+    > **Note:** In the Rendering tab, notice the page item, P20\_SEARCH and the Search Results region.
+P20\_SEARCH is the search field which enables users to submit search terms.
 The Search Results region contains the search results and two Search Sources, which map to search configurations maintained in Shared Components.
-You can further refine and control the search display and behavior by editing attributes in the Property Editor._
+You can further refine and control the search display and behavior by editing attributes in the Property Editor.

-5. Click Save and Run Page.
+5. Click **Save and Run**.

     ![App Builder](images/sc-search.png " ")

 ## Summary

-You now know how to create a Standard Search Page and Search Configurations.
-You may now **proceed to the next lab**.
+In this lab, you successfully created and mapped search configurations for two tables: CUSTOMER\_ORDER\_PRODUCTS and PRODUCT\_REVIEWS.
+Additionally, you built a search page that integrates both configurations, enabling users to search for relevant data easily You may now **proceed to the next lab**.

 ## Acknowledgements

 - **Author** - Ankita Beri, Product Manager
-- **Last Updated By/Date** - Ankita Beri, Product Manager, January 2024
+- **Last Updated By/Date** - Ankita Beri, Product Manager, September 2024